bbulkow/OpenPixelControlSerial/README.md

 ## Contact

-For questions, issues, or contributions, please use the GitHub issue tracker.
+For questions, issues, or contributions, please use the GitHub issue tracker and author bbulkow (brian@bulkowski.org)

 ---

-**Status**: 🚧 Under Active Development 🚧
+**Status**: 🚧 may or may not respond to bugs 🚧